ivanpribela/svetovid-lib/doc/en/install.markdown

 # Svetovid-lib Installation

 Since the library is not a part of the standard Java Virtual Machine it is necessary to direct the compiler to use it.

-### Unpacking into the current directory

-The simplest way to enable the usage of Svetovid in programs is to extract all the class files into the current directory.
-This is also very convenient since it doesn't need any administrative or elevated privileges on the computer and it therefore always applicable.
+Following are several ways to use the library directly with a java compiler, notes about it's usage in the editors DrJava and Eclipse, as well as a simple way to test if the installation was successful.

 ### Adding the `jar` explicitly to the compilation